quilaquedi/word-trail/README.md

     LOCAL_POSTGRES_HOST=""
 ```

-If you would like to run playwright tests,
+If you would like to run playwright tests, install playwright dependencies: `sudo npx playwright install-deps`.

-1. Install playwright browsers with `npx playwright install`.
-2. Install playwright dependencies: `sudo npx playwright install-deps`.
 If this command does not work, install the packages listed when you run `npm run test`.

 ## Developing